KaMeRr/Petanque/readme.md

+# Petanque
-# Page for pass the subject "Programming web technologies" in college
+Page for pass the subject "Programming web technologies" in college